Is an Online College Degree Worth It?

 Can Fresh High School Graduates Attend Online Colleges?

-Online degrees are not only suited for working adults and full-time parents.
-They are also ideal for some teens fresh from high school.
 While there are advantages to skipping a traditional college or university, there are also some disadvantages to studying online right after finishing high school.

 It’s true that institutions operating on the internet tend to attract non-traditional students because they make earning a degree not only possible but also convenient for individuals who are too busy to go to a physical campus.